galaxyeagle/galaxyeagle.github.io/pages/tech/webd/Creating-Static-Website.md

 Further points :

 Note that Jekyll is a static-site generator.
 You can create your static site & host it on your local server even without gems like jekyll or bundler or even the Ruby environment !
 You'll then need to write ALL codes by hand !
 That's not how you should do it though.
-Moreover once you've made your site you can host it not just on Github pages, but on Firebase, Wordpress, Amazon S3, Gitlab pages, etc. Many of these site-hosters have basic tools themselves which allow you to create basic sites directly online without using any site-generator on your local machine.
 Now focussing on Jekyll, it has different themes.
 By default, 'minima' is used, which is also a ruby gem in the Jekyll family.
 You can find gem "minima" written in your Gemfile by default.
 In order to change the theme, add disqus comments, add a sitemap, etc, you'll mainly need to edit the following :
 - Gemfile (lists the *gems*)